Lorrae Desmond: Early life

-Music, performing career and radio in Britain
+Career

+United Kingdom

-She started her career in England in 1944, as a teenager of a mere 15 as a singing cigarette girl and became a celebrity there.
-She performed as both a solo artist and with backing group '"The Rebels", sometimes credited as "Lorrae Desmond and The Rebels" whilst making studio recordings and featured in everything from theatre, cabaret, pantomime, and radio.
-She had her own shows including several for the BBC, including Meet Lorrae and Swing with Lorrae.
+Desmond started her career in post-WWII England in 1945, as a singing cigarette girl, and became a celebrity there.

+Desmond carved out a career as a variety performer, in the vein of entertainer Cicely Courtneidge, both a solo artist and with backing group 'The Rebels' (sometimes credited as 'Lorrae Desmond and The Rebels').
+She made studio recordings, and featured in theatre, cabaret and pantomime.
+In 1957, Desmond competed in the second semi-final of the Festival of British Popular Songs, where the winner got to participate in the Eurovision Song Contest.

-Television in England
+Desmond also presented her own radio shows, primarily at the BBC during World War II, including Meet Lorrae and Swing with Lorrae.

-In 1957, she competed in the second semi-final of the Festival of British Popular Songs, where the winner got to participate in the Eurovision Song Contest.
-She also featured in her own comedy series Trouble for Two in 1958, and was in the cast of several of the Terry-Thomas TV specials.
+Desmond also featured in her own comedy television series Trouble for Two in 1958, and was in the cast of several of the Terry-Thomas TV specials.

-In his book Bounder (2008), Graham McCann states that Desmond might have even married Terry-Thomas, who had been her constant companion for ten years.
-Instead, the actor married Belinda Cunningham, despite a 26-year age gap between the two.
-Desmond refuted this in an ABC interview in April 2008, saying that whilst she dated Thomas for 10 years, they would never have married.

-Career in Australia
+Australia

-The Lorrae Desmond Show

-Returning to Australia in the early sixties, her career kicked off in 1962, as presenter of the self-titled music variety show The Lorrae Desmond Show and in 1961, she made history by being the first woman on television to win the Gold Logie (which was in fact Silver, as women at the time received the Silver Statuette, and men received the Gold Statuette) The Gold Logie award that year was a dual honour, with Tommy Hanlon Jr. also winning the coveted trophy.
+Returning to Australia, Desmond's career kicked off in 1960, as presenter of the self-titled music variety show The Lorrae Desmond Show.
+In 1961, she made history by being the first woman on television to win the Gold Logie (which was in fact Silver, as women at the time received the silver statuette, and men received the gold statuette).
+The Gold Logie award that year was a dual honour, with Tommy Hanlon Jr. also winning the coveted trophy.

-She appeared in the TV play Red Peppers.
+She next appeared in the television play Red Peppers in 1962.

-Service with the Vietnam Entertainment Unit

-The Australian Government invited her to tour Vietnam from 1967 to 1971, to entertain the troops.
-She was widely courted as being the Australian Forces Sweetheart, amongst others including Dinah Lee, Little Pattie, Cathy Wayne, Sylvia Raye, Lynne Fletcher and Jacqui De Paul.
+The Australian Government invited Desmond to tour South Vietnam with the Entertainment Unit from 1967 to 1971, to entertain the troops.
+She was widely courted as being an Australian Forces Sweetheart, alongside Dinah Lee, Little Pattie, Cathy Wayne, Sylvia Raye, Lynne Fletcher and Jacqui De Paul.
 Australia didn't have its own honours system at the time, however Desmond was appointed a Member of the Order of the British Empire (MBE) in 1970 for services to "entertainment and the welfare of the Australian Forces in Vietnam".

-Television roles

-Desmond's television appearances include Homicide and Number 96 (1973) and Arcade (1980), both series written by David Sale, however the latter series was unsuccessful and cancelled after 16 episodes.
-Later, in 1997, she also had a guest appearance on Home and Away as Isobel Dupre, the mother of regular character Donald Fisher played by Norman Coburn.
+She also toured the Middle East, Malaysia, Singapore, Kenya and Somalia, where she became known for her live singing performances, in the style of Vera Lynn and Anne Shelton.